Some weak indivisibility results in ultrahomogeneous metric spaces: Proof of Theorem

 Equivalently, one can extend the metric $d^{\m{X}}$ to $X \cup \{ f \}$ by defining, for every $x, y$ in $X$, $ \widehat{d^{\m{X}}} (x, f) = f(x)$ and $\widehat{d^{\m{X}}} (x, y) = d^{\m{X}} (x, y)$.
 The corresponding metric space is then written $\m{X} \cup \{ f \}$.
 The set of all Kat\v{e}tov maps over $\m{X}$ is written $E(\m{X})$.
 For a metric subspace $\m{X}$ of $\m{Y}$ and a Kat\v{e}tov map $f \in E(\m{X})$, the \emph{orbit of $f$ in $\m{Y}$} is the set $O(f,\m{Y})$ defined by

-Here, the concepts of Kat\v{e}tov map and orbit are relevant because of the following standard reformulation of the notion of ultrahomogeneity, which will be used in the sequel:
+Any element $y \in O(f, \m{Y})$ is said to \emph{realize} $f$ over $\m{X}$.
+Here, the concepts of Kat\v{e}tov map and orbit are relevant because of the following standard reformulation of the notion of ultrahomogeneity, which will be used in the rest of the paper: